Photo Session FAQs

 Let's address the elephant in the room...
 What are your COVID protocols?

 Coronavirus has affected the photography industry in a unique way, especially taking a toll on wedding photographers.
-I'm currently following the guidance set forth by the CDC when is comes to non-wedding photo sessions: I wear a mask to all photo shoots, both indoors and out, and take extra sanitation precautions.
+I am fully vaccinated and am currently following the guidance set forth by the CDC: I am no longer wearing a mask to outdoor photo shoots, but am masking up for indoor sessions unless families are comfortable with me being without.
 When it comes to newborn sessions specifically, each family and I will weigh the pros and cons of proceeding with an indoor session or opting for a shoot outdoors.
-I'm currently not shooting larger, indoor gatherings, as mandated by the state.
 I stay up to date on all regulations and will adjust my policies as the state metrics allow.
 I appreciate the concerns of my clients and am happy to chat further if you have any concerns.

 How do I book a shoot?